drkevinbarends/FastFramesPackage/README.md

 - **Modular Design**: Easily extendable and customizable.
 - **User-Friendly**: Simple APIs for quick integration.

-## Documentation

-Comprehensive documentation is available in the `docs/` directory.
-It includes detailed guides and examples to help you get started.

-## tWZ Analysis Config

-The `configs/` directory contains configuration files specifically tailored for tWZ analysis.
-These files can be customized to suit your specific requirements.

 ## Getting Started

 To start using the package, source the `setup.sh` script: